Motor Pool Policies

 · It is the driver’s responsibility to report any mechanical problems concerning the vehicle’s performance.

-· It is the responsibility of the user to pay all traffic violations, fines, parking fees, and tolls.
-The Motor Pool does not reimburse for parking fees and tolls.
+· It is the responsibility of the user to pay all traffic violations, fines, and parking fees.
+The Motor Pool does not reimburse for parking fees.
 Reimbursement for tolls and parking fees should be handled through the requesting department.

 In Case of Accident